mattiatonelli/data_lake_with_etl/README.md

-# Data Lake with ETL on AWS
+# Provisioning and managing a Data Lake with ETL on AWS

-This project sets up a Data Lake with ETL on AWS using Terraform.
+This project sets up a Data Lake with ETL on AWS using Terraform, an Infrastructure as code (IaC) tool that enables the safe, predictable and scalable provision and management of infrastructure in any cloud.

 ## Architecture